djradon/public-notes/idea.instances-are-sometimes-classes.md

       - "coastal north america" taken as a whole is an instance
       - "coastal north-american locations" is a class
   - events (but not event types)

+## t.2024.08.20.12

+- put another way, non-leaf nodes in a hierarchy are classes
+  - not all trees are hierarchies, see [[prdct.abc-ontology]]
+- topics are specific, and not necessarily classes (unless the topic is a class, say, "north american locations"). just because you have sub-topics or sub-whatever (i.e., hierarchy) doesn't make something a class. locations aren't classes, location-types or even location-collections are.
+  - for my dendron notes, I've overloaded topics, such that they are both classes and instances.

 ## Related